bellaTHEanalyst/PWC_Internship/README.md

 ![](https://github.com/bellaTHEanalyst/call-centre-Analysis.-/blob/main/pwc%20task%202%20mail.jpg)

-Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset :
+ I Created a dashboard using Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset :

  Overall customer satisfaction